 We’ve all been stumped during a common interaction like registration, checkout, or even a form submission.
 But why is that?

 Find out which graphical elements of your website or application can be improved with plain language or labels.
-Delve into transactional email content that further clarifies the user experience without generic fluff.
-And identify the missed opportunities in your organization to establish a personality and compel users to come back for more.
+Delve into transactional email content that further clarifies the user experience without generic fluff, identify the missed opportunities in your organization to establish a personality, and compel users to come back for more.

-Before giving your “sign up” button yet another design treatment, sign up for this seminar and consider your microcopy instead.
+Before giving your Sign Up button yet another design treatment, watch this seminar and consider your microcopy instead.